Image copyright: Paola Agosti

-A Gathering and Public Programme Curated by Alba Folgado and Carlota Mir - in collaboration with Konsthall C, Stockholm, 9-13 June 2021
+A Gathering and Public Programme developed by Alba Folgado and Carlota Mir

 Participants: Alex Martinis Roe, Jenny Richards, No NIIN (Vidha Saumya and Elham Rahmati), Raisa Maudit, Rosa Simone (Mourning School), Sam Hultin, Ulrika Flink, and Rossana Mercado-Rojas.

-Rescuing the rare English euphemism ‘My friend is here’, which was used by West Coast American women in the early 20th century to refer to their periods and withdraw from public life, this public programme aims to reflect on forms of feminist collectivity, difference, self-preservation and friendship at a completely different place and time: in the current intersections of feminist activisms and the contemporary art field.
+Rescuing the rare English euphemism ‘My friend is here’, which was used by North American women in the early 20th century to refer to their periods and withdraw from public life, this public programme aims to critically share and reflect on forms of feminist collectivity, difference, self-preservation and friendship at a completely different place and time: concretely, in the current intersections of feminist activisms and the contemporary art field.

 We don’t think it’s an overstatement to declare that feminisms and their aesthetic and political manifestations are currently affected by various forms of conflict, trouble and grief: inner tensions and fragmentations, migration, racism, vulnerability, precariousness, intergenerational class struggles, power abuse, or the commodification of affect under cognitive capitalism.
 These obstacles and polarisations bring an altered sense of value and currency to historical feminist practices of gathering, originally devised to put in common experiences of oppression and sexual difference from the margins.
 What are, then, the implications of alluding to past strategies of collective withdrawal, care, learning and community-making at a time in which conditions and political urgencies of feminist practices have changed dramatically, and how can we re-interpret them?